SloveniaOfficial Name: Republic of Slovenia

 Adequate medical care is readily available.
-Travelers to Slovenia may obtain a list of English-speaking physicians on the U.S. Embassy’s website.
-You may require a prescription to get some medications that you can purchase over-the-counter in the United States.
-Please see the Embassy’s website for a list of pharmacies open 24 hours.
+There is a list of English-speaking physicians and 24-hour pharmacies on the U.S. Embassy’s website.
+You may need a prescription to get medications purchased over-the-counter in the United States.

-If you will be in Slovenia for longer than three months, you may wish to get a vaccine to prevent tick-borne encephalitis.
-This vaccine is not available in the United States, but is available in Slovenia from a local doctor.
-Practice good general precautions such as using insect repellent and inspecting your body after being outdoors.
+For stays longer than three months, consider getting a vaccine to prevent tick-borne encephalitis.
+This vaccine is not available in the United States, but is available in Slovenia.
+Use insect repellent and inspect your body after being outdoors.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.